gimli-org/pyGIMLi/doc/community/development/guidelines.md

 ## Coding Guidelines

-- Generally we try to use PEP 8 <https://www.python.org/dev/peps/pep-0008/>?
+- Generally, we use PEP 8 <https://www.python.org/dev/peps/pep-0008/>?
 - All names should be literally and in CamelShape style.
-- Classes starts with Upper-case Letters.
+- Classes starts with upper-case letters, members and methods start with lower-case letters.
-- Members and Methods always starts with Lower-case Letters.
 - All class members (self.member) need to be initialized in the init.
-- (ugly²) Do not use multi initialize in one line, e.g., a, b, c = 0, 0, 0
+- (ugly²) Do not use multi initialize in one line, e.g., `a, b, c = 0, 0, 0`
-- check for data types with 'if isinstance(var, type):' instead 'if type(var) == type:'
+- check for data types with `if isinstance(var, type):` instead `if type(var) == type:`

 (sec-coding-guidelines-1)=